knpuniversity/javascript/knpu/ep4-reactjs/creator-component.md

 Love it!
 Back in `RepLogs`, on top, `import RepLogCreator` from `./RepLogCreator`.
 Then, down in render, above the form, use `<RepLogCreator />`.

-Ok, let's go check it out - give the page a nice refresh!
+Ok, let's go check it out!
 So far, so good.

 Next, copy *all* of the form markup, delete it, go to `RepLogCreator` and... paste!
 That *looks* cool... but, come on.
 We know that nothing ever works on the first try.